DreamHollow/CMakeEasy/README.md

 The program's design is extremely simple.

+CMakeEasy contains NO dependencies.
+Everything it needs is built-in directly.

 It will take in raw text output provided by the user, configure it into a format for a CMakeLists.txt file, then produce the file in a directory.

 **CMakeEasy is confirmed to work on a very basic level as of now.